Tenztan/qwen-Abliteration-assignment/qwen-Abliteration.md

 ## Conclusion
 Abliteration successfully removes refusals in Qwen2.5-3B and Qwen3-0.6B, validating applicability to Qwen3-VL-235B with more VRAM.
-Ethical note: For research only; do not misuse.
-Future: Test on full 235B with distributed compute.